imagej/imagej.github.io/pages/How_to_write_your_own_edge_feature_analyzer_algorithm_for_TrackMate.md

 Before we step into the edge analyzers specific, you want to setup a development environment that will ease TrackMate module development.
-Rather than listing the requirement, just checkout {% include github content='TODO' %} , and clone it.
-It contains the files of this tutorial series and more importantly, is configured to depend on the latest TrackMate version, which will make it available to your code.
+Rather than listing the requirement, just checkout {% include github org='fiji' repo='TrackMate-examples' label='this' %} , and clone it.
+It
+contains the files of this tutorial series and more importantly, is configured to depend on the latest TrackMate version, which will make it available to your code.

 Compiling this project with maven will generate a jar, that you will be able to drop in the fiji plugins folder.
 Your modules will then be